-Offered by the Kogod School of Business, the MS in Finance program provides students an opportunity to obtain focused training in finance that will prepare them for professionally-oriented careers in finance.
+Offered by the Kogod School of Business, the Finance (MS) program provides students an opportunity to obtain focused training in finance that will prepare them for professionally-oriented careers in finance.,

 Admission to the Program

 In addition to meeting the minimum university requirements for graduate study, applicants must have earned an undergraduate bachelor's degree from an accredited institution with a satisfactory grade point average and a satisfactory score on the GMAT or the GRE.
 Applicants who meet certain criteria may apply for a GMAT/GRE waiver; please visit http://www.american.edu/kogod/admissions/ for more information.
 Applicants whose first language is not English must have a satisfactory score on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Applicants must also have earned satisfactory grades in introductory economics, basic statistics, and accounting courses before formally entering the program.
 Applicants who have not completed these prerequisite courses or who require further preparation prior to beginning the degree program may complete them at American University or at other schools.